MARSHAL: Incentivizing Multi-Agent Reasoning via Self-Play with Strategic LLMs

-In this work, we present MARS, an end-to-end RL framework that incentivizes \textbf{M}ulti-\textbf{A}gent \textbf{R}easoning of LLMs through \textbf{S}elf-play in both cooperative and competitive games.
-We introduce two novel techniques to address the challenges in multi-turn, multi-agent self-play with Group-Relative Policy Optimization (GRPO)~ \citep{shao2024deepseekmath}.
+In this work, we present \textbf{MARSHAL} (\underline{M}ulti-\underline{A}gent \underline{R}easoning through \underline{S}elf-play wit\underline{H} str\underline{A}tegic \underline{L}LMs), an end-to-end RL framework that incentivizes multi-agent reasoning capabilities via self-play in strategic games.
+We introduce two novel techniques to address the challenges in multi-turn, multi-agent self-play with Group-Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath}.
 First, we propose a simple yet effective turn-level advantage estimator to enable fine-grained credit assignment.
 This allows the model to accurately attribute long-term outcomes to individual actions and provide learning signals across multiple turns and agents.
 Second, we propose an agent-specific advantage normalization that stabilizes the training process by calibrating advantage estimates relative to the performance of each agent.
 This normalization accounts for the heterogeneous roles in multi-agent systems and ensures stable policy updates.
-By integrating these components, MARS enables robust self-play learning from game outcomes, empowering LLMs to develop strategic abilities and multi-agent reasoning capabilities through cooperation and competition with themselves.
+By integrating these components, MARSHAL enables robust self-play learning from game outcomes, empowering LLMs to develop strategic abilities and multi-agent reasoning skills through cooperation and competition with themselves.

-To evaluate the performance and generalization ability of MARS agents, we conduct extensive experiments by training Qwen3-4B in a diverse range of games.
-Specifically, MARS agents exhibit strong strategic ability in both cooperative and competitive games, with up to $28.7$\% performance improvements in three held-out games.
+To evaluate the performance and generalization ability of MARSHAL agents, we conduct extensive experiments by training Qwen3-4B in a diverse range of cooperative and competitive games.
+Specifically, MARSHAL agents exhibit strong strategic ability across all game environments, with up to $28.7$\% performance improvements in three held-out games.
 More importantly, the capability acquired through self-play in games further generalizes to improvements of multi-agent systems in reasoning benchmarks.
-When integrated into both cooperative and competitive multi-agent systems, including AutoGen~\cite{wu2024autogen} and MAD~\cite{liang2023encouraging}, our MARS agents achieve performance improvements up to $10.0$\% on AIME and $12.5$\% on GPQA.
-We further perform ablation studies to validate the effectiveness of our key techniques and analyze the emergent reasoning pattern.
-The evaluation results establish MARS as a powerful approach for developing generalizable multi-agent reasoning capabilities in LLMs.
+When integrated into both cooperative and competitive multi-agent systems, including AutoGen~\citep{wu2024autogen} and MAD~\citep{liang2023encouraging}, our MARSHAL agents achieve zero-shot performance improvements of up to $10.0$\% on AIME, $7.6$\% on GPQA, and $3.5$\% on average across all benchmarks.
+We further conduct ablation studies to validate the effectiveness of our algorithmic design, complemented by a comprehensive analysis of reasoning patterns and failure modes to understand the successful generalization.
+The evaluation results establish MARSHAL as a powerful approach for developing generalizable multi-agent reasoning capabilities in LLMs.

 In summary, our contributions are as follows: